lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 function universalReceiver(bytes32 typeId, bytes memory receivedData) external payable returns (bytes memory);
 ```

-This function is part of the [LSP1] specification, with additional requirements as follows:
+This function is part of the [LSP1-UniversalReceiver] specification, with additional requirements as follows:

 - MUST emit a [`ValueReceived`] event before external calls if the function receives native tokens.

 - If an `address` is stored under the data key attached below and this address is a contract:
-  - forwards the call to the [`universalReceiver(bytes32,bytes)`] function on the contract at this address **ONLY IF** this contract supports the [LSP1UniversalReceiver interface id].
+  - forwards the call to the [`universalReceiver(bytes32,bytes)`] function on the contract at this address **ONLY IF** this contract supports the [LSP1-UniversalReceiver interface id].
-  - if the contract at this address does not supports the [LSP1UniversalReceiver interface id], execution continues normally.
+  - if the contract at this address does not support the [LSP1-UniversalReceiver interface id], execution continues normally.

 - If there is no `address` stored under this data key, execution continues normally.